olibclarke/coot1-trimmings/README.md

 Protein and nucleic-acid residues use torsion-based virtual-atom sampling (a la [EM-Ringer](https://www.nature.com/articles/nmeth.3541)) to detect sidechain/base density peaks that suggest alternate conformations or misfit rotamers, while waters and ligands are flagged when too much of the placed model falls outside the current contour.

 Results are shown as a clickable categorized list with Previous/Next navigation buttons; diagnostics are printed to the log.

+#### Residue Annotations
+`Residue annotations` lets you attach plain text notes to residues in the active model, browse annotated residues in a simple navigable list, and export the structure as an annotated mmCIF with the notes embedded.
+Notes are grouped by residue, can be edited or deleted individually, store author and timestamp information, and are reloaded automatically when the widget is opened on a structure that already contains embedded annotations.

 ### Fit